Trailhead Location: Northeastern British Columbia, approximately 55 km West of Hudson's

 Overgrown Battleship Mountain trail - Hudson's Hope Hike

 11. Having survived stinging plants, more than an hour

-into the hike you get to see this view of one of the Williston Lake
+into the hike you get to see a body of water, which, as one of our

 12. The trail continues.